sodadata/docs/soda/new-documentation.md

 #### June 14, 2022

+* Added documentation corresponding to Soda Core support for [Apache Spark DataFrames]({% link soda-core/configuration.md %}#connect-to-apache-spark-dataframes).
+For use with [programmatic Soda scans]({% link soda-core/programmatic-scans.md %}), only.
 * Updated the syntax for [freshness checks]({% link soda-cl/freshness.md %}) to remove `using` from the syntax and identify column name instead by wrapping in parentheses.

 #### June 9, 2022